 The Government strongly recommends that all students take a foreign language AND either History or Geography at GCSE Level.
 In line with this, we expect students to study at least one of these subjects.
 You have been asked to think about which subjects are right for you.
-Most universities prefer these subjects to have been studied at GCSE and A Level.
 We offer you four subject choices, so that you can take at least one EBacc subject.